 Shiina is the newest addition to the club.
 Again, she is almost the opposite of Maho.
 She is strongly attached to Sousuke and shows it at every opportunity.
 Shiina talks non-stop, she acts clingy and even at times like a stalker.
 Her obsession is eroge and she takes it further than any of the others with her obsession.
 She constantly makes references to it and acts like life is an eroge.
 Even the other characters can find her to be over the top at times.

 The two side characters with short routes are Akane and Cara.
 They are both fun characters, but we don’t see them in as much depth.
 Akane is mostly shown as being obsessed with ‘boys love’, but being lazy elsewhere.
-Cara is a foreigner who talks oddly and is interested in cosplay and makes constant references to history.
+Cara is a foreigner who talks oddly, is interested in cosplay and makes constant references to history.
 There is also ‘Prez’, who is the president of the club and doesn’t even have a name.
 He is addicted to mobile gacha games and spends all of his money on them.

 Suzu’s was my second favorite route, but I actually liked how she was portrayed in routes other than her own too.
 The trap of purely focusing on one character’s development per route was avoided luckily.
+Considering how many other visual novels drop all other characters when going onto a route, I certainly appreciated this.

 I personally took 14 hours to complete the entire game.
 This was making use of saving at choices and skipping previously seen text.
 The game has a useful feature to skip to chosen scenes too.
+Even making use of the convenient features like that, it is a rather short visual novel.

 The writing and editing itself are very well done.
 The translation certainly isn’t a literal one in many places, but that’s not really possible with this type of game.
 They’ve done a great job with the jokes and references particularly.